traveltime-dev/traveltime-python-sdk/README.md

 #### Takes:

 * resolution: int - H3 resolution of results to be returned, values can be in range [1, 8].
-* [properties](#cell-properties): List[CellProperty] - Properties to be returned for heach H3 hexagon.
+* [properties](#cell-properties): List[CellProperty] - Properties to be returned for each H3 hexagon.
 Possible values: min, max, mean.
 * coordinates: List[Union[Coordinates, H3Centroid]] - Coordinates of the departure location.
 Use either latitude and longitude, or the centroid of an h3 cell.
 * arrival_time: datetime - Be at arrival location at no later than given time.
 Cannot be specified with departure_time.
 * departure_time: datetime - Leave departure location at no earlier than given time.
 Cannot be specified with